deltachat/securejoin/source/new.rst

 In step 4.b they could then modify the encrypted content to include their own keys fingerprint rather than ``Bob_FP``.

-..
-  TODO: In case of such an attack the OpenPGP signature on the message body would be with Bob's original key.
-  We could check the signature is made with the right key rather than adding the additional, somewhat redundant Bob_FP.

 In the case of OpenPGP non-malleability is achieved with Modification Detection Codes (MDC - see section 5.13 and 5.14 of RFC 4880).
 Implementers need to make sure